Davidson, NC 28035

 The Western Tradition is a four-semester (four-credit) interdisciplinary course for first- and second-year students.
 It aims to help students understand the main currents in the Western Tradition from antiquity until the present and to appreciate literary, religious, philosophical, and artistic monuments of the past.
 Each semester within the sequence is taught by a staff of faculty members representing several departments or disciplines, with the staff changing each semester.
 Lectures (about one per week) for the entire group of up to 64 students provide guidance for discussions in groups of about 16 students each.

-Students who complete any single course satisfy the requirement in liberal studies.
+Students who complete any single course satisfies the requirement in liberal studies.
 Students who complete all four satisfy the requirements in historical thought, literary studies, philosophical and religious perspectives, and liberal studies.
 Students who complete HUM 150 and HUM 151W satisfy the WRI requirement.

 Cultures and Civilizations is a two-semester (two-credit) interdisciplinary course for first-year students only.
 This track offers an approach more thematic than chronological and a scope broader than the traditional West.
 Cultures and Civilizations undertakes a comparative, interdisciplinary study of Western and non-Western texts and contexts.
 Class meetings in Cultures and Civilizations usually involve discussions with two professors and up to 32 students.